ParboldCoder/Cipher-Creator/README.md

-# password-generator
+# Cipher Creator
-A password generator that creates a password consisting of alphanumeric &amp; special characters.
+A cipher generator that creates a password consisting of alphanumeric &amp; special characters.